Zero Hour (Star Trek: Enterprise): Writing and story

-"Zero Hour" was the culmination of a season-long storyline first introduced by the events of "The Expanse", wherein an alien race called the Xindi attacks Earth and kills seven million people.
+"Zero Hour" was the culmination of a season-long story arc first introduced by the events of "The Expanse", wherein an alien race called the Xindi attacks Earth and kills seven million people.
 During the course of the third season, the Enterprise went into the previously unexplored Delphic Expanse to search for the Xindi and to prevent a further attack which will destroy Earth.
 Executive producer and writer Brannon Braga felt that the end of the season in a three-part arc composed of "The Council", "Countdown" and "Zero Hour", which he compared to three acts of the same story.
 The episode was written by Braga alongside Rick Berman.
 The duo were the co-creators of Star Trek: Enterprise.

-The idea that Enterprise would be successful in its mission was planned from the start of the development of the year-long storyline.
+The idea that Enterprise would be successful in its mission was planned from the start of the development of the year-long story.
 However, the producers and writing team would joke that there would be a "bizarre twist" such as the crew returning to Earth and discovering that it was now ruled by giant cockroaches.
 The writers decided against a Xindi-based cliffhanger and sought an unusual twist.
 Braga said that "I can't remember who said 'Nazis,' but we just somehow ended up with Nazis.
 Then that didn't even feel like enough, so we decided to make them alien Nazis."
 He expected it would make the returning episode in season four "really interesting", and wanted to end the series on something "wacky".
 Most of the cast were not given the final few pages of the script until they were already in production.
 Actor Dominic Keating, who portrays Malcolm Reed on Enterprise, called the ending a "lovely twist... that just makes you scratch your head and wonder at what you've just seen."
 The twist was wrapped up at the start of season four with the two-part episode "Storm Front".

 It was the third time that Nazis had appeared in the Star Trek franchise.
 The first was in the episode "Patterns of Force" in Star Trek: The Original Series, and then again on the holodeck on Star Trek: Voyager in the two-part "The Killing Game".
 In the episode, T'Pol states that "Zero Hour" takes place in 2152, a statement which contradicts other episodes.
 Manny Coto, executive producer and show runner for the following season, explained that this was a mistake in the script.
 It was later stated in the timeline published in Voyages of Imagination by Jeff Ayers that the events of "Zero Hour" took place on February 14, 2154, a day after the setting of the episode "Countdown".